-As in prior years, remuneration benchmarking was undertaken with reference to industry peers, together with, where appropriate, other benchmarking reports which apply to specific positions.
-Approximately 18 peer companies are included in the benchmarking exercise, from within the pharma/biotechnology sector.
-These peer companies include Acrux, AirXpanders, Bionomics, Clinuvel, IDT Australia, Impedimed, Mayne Pharma, Medical Developments International, Mesoblast, Nanosonics, Osprey, Pharmaxis, Phosphagenics, Prana Biotechnology, Reva Medical, Sirtex Medical, Universal Biosensors, and Viralytics.
-It is anticipated that amendments to this list will occur from year to year due to corporate activity (such as mergers and acquisitions), and the inherent volatility within the sector, and for some executive roles it may be necessary to add or modify the composition to ensure comparable roles are benchmarked.
+As in prior years, remuneration benchmarking was undertaken for FY19 with reference to industry peers, together with, where appropriate, other benchmarking reports which apply to specific positions.
+A group of peer companies were included in the benchmarking exercise for FY19, from within the pharma/biotechnology sector.
+These peer companies included Acrux, AirXpanders,Bionomics, Clinuvel, IDT Australia, Impedimed, Mayne Pharma, Medical Developments International, Mesoblast, Nanosonics, Pharmaxis, Phosphagenics, Prana Biotechnology, Reva Medical, Sirtex Medical, Universal Biosensors and Viralytics.
+Several of the peer companies included for benchmarking for FY19 have been the subject of takeover activity or are no longer operating.
+Starpharma reviews and develops this benchmark list of peer companies annually to add and remove companies based on their current operations; their size; market capitalisation; and the complexity of their business.
+For some executive roles it may be necessary to add or modify the composition of the peer group to ensure comparable roles are benchmarked.

-In reviewing the benchmarking data and determining the level of CEO pay, the Board considers the calibre of its CEO in comparison to Starpharma's peers, ensuring that remuneration is commensurate with talent, skills and experience.
+In reviewing the benchmarking data and determining the level of CEO pay, the Board considers the experience and calibre of its CEO in comparison to Starpharma's peers, ensuring that remuneration is commensurate with talent, skills and experience.
 There are no guaranteed base pay increases or bonuses in any executive contracts.

-The CEO has a maximum cash bonus entitlement as a component of STI, which for FY18 was \$235,000, which represented a target of 16% of total remuneration.
+The CEO has a maximum cash bonus entitlement as a component of STI, which for FY19 was \$242,500, which represented a target of 15% of total remuneration.
 Other executives do not have a pre-specified maximum cash bonus entitlement; however, bonuses are awarded from a target shared pool for executives as a percentage of total fixed remuneration, based on personal and business unit KPIs and subject to cash availability.
 The Remuneration and Nomination Committee considers that this approach provides flexibility in rewarding superior executive performance and is appropriate for the size of the company at this time, enabling it to manage its cash reserves as required.

-For FY18, the STI cash bonus pool for other KMP executives was expanded to 25% from 20% of fixed remuneration to align with the strategy to balance the STI 'at risk' portions of remuneration for other KMP executives between cash and equity.
-For FY18, the STI cash bonus awarded represented an average of 27% (range 26% to 28%) of fixed remuneration due to the significant outcomes as described in section 5 of this report.
-The STI cash bonus awarded to other KMP executives represents an average of 13% of total remuneration in FY18.
+For FY19, the STI target cash bonus pool for other KMP executives was 25% of fixed remuneration to align with the strategy to balance the STI 'at risk' portions of remuneration for other KMP executives between cash and equity.